Colonoscopy After Colostomy Reversal: Seeking Experiences and Advice

 DexieB

-For the past 5 months, the long ordeal I have been through has had me focusing on recovering and not thinking about the cancer - but just hearing that I will need a colonoscopy 2 months after takedown has brought all that terror back to the forefront of my mind.
+For the past five months, the long ordeal I have been through has had me focusing on recovering and not thinking about the cancer - but just hearing that I will need a colonoscopy two months after takedown has brought all that terror back to the forefront of my mind.
 Trying to be positive, but it's hard not to be nervous about a recurrence.
-And it seems dangerous to go in so soon after takedown - the prep has got to be hard on the bowel I would think.
+And it seems dangerous to go in so soon after takedown - the prep has got to be hard on the bowel, I would think.
 Just wondering if anyone has had a similar experience, and how it went?

 Cplumber